gdcc/pyDataverse/src/pyDataverse/docs/source/user/advanced-usage.rst

 Advanced Usage
 =================

-The advanced usage tutorials should give you a deeper understanding of the usage of pyDataverse through more specific use-cases.

-For your first steps, please have a look at
+.. contents:: Table of Contents
+  :local:

-:ref:`User Guide - Basic Usage <user_advanced-usage>`.
+In addition to these tutorials, you can find more basic examples at :ref:`User Guide - Basic Usage <user_advanced-usage>`. and use-cases

-More use-cases can be found at :ref:`User Guide - Use-Cases <user_use-cases>`.
+:ref:`User Guide - Use-Cases <user_use-cases>`.

-**Information**

-Attention: API responses may vary cause of differing Dataverse instance

-.. include:: ../snippets/warning_production.rst

 .. _advanced-usage_data-migration:

-1. CSV 2 Dataverse data migration
+Import CSV to Dataverse
 -----------------------------------------------

-Importing lots of data from data sources outside dataverse can be done with the help of the :ref:`CSV templates <user_csv-templates>`.

-Add your data to the CSV files, no matter where the data comes from (humans or machines).
+This tutorial will show you how to mass-import metadata from pyDataverse's own CSV format (see :ref:`CSV templates <user_csv-templates>`), create pyDataverse objects from it (Datasets and Datafiles) and upload the data and metadata through the API.

+The CSV format in this case can work as an exchange format or kind of a bridge between all kind of data formats and programming language.
-The CSV format can be used as a bridge from another source origin (e.g. programming language, data format) or filled directly by humans who collect the data manually.
+Besides machine-usage, it can also be filled directly by humans who collect the data manually (e. g. digitization projects).

-Once you have the data, import it into pyDataverse and upload it via the Dataverse API.

 **Requirements**

-- pyDataverse installed (see :ref:`install <user_installation>`)
+- pyDataverse installed (see :ref:`user_installation`)

 **Information**

 - Follow the order of code execution
 - Dataverse Docker 4.18.1 used
-- pyDataverse 0.2.1 used
+- pyDataverse 0.3.0 used
+- API responses may vary by each request and Dataverse instance!

+.. include:: ../snippets/warning_production.rst

 **Additional Resources**

 - CSV templates from ``src/pyDataverse/templates/`` used (see :ref:`CSV templates <user_csv-templates>`)
-- Additional data from ``tests/data/user-guide/`` used (`GitHub repo <https://github.com/gdcc/pyDataverse/tree/develop/tests/data/user-guide>`_)
+- Data from ``tests/data/user-guide/`` used (`GitHub repo <https://github.com/gdcc/pyDataverse/tree/master/tests/data/user-guide>`_)

 .. _advanced-usage_data-migration_adapt-csv-templates:

-1.1 Adapt CSV-templates
+Adapt CSV template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Copy the CSV templates from ``src/pyDataverse/templates/`` and place them in the root directory.
-Then adapt their structure to your needs (e. g. add or remove columns).
-Find out more about how the CSV templates work at :ref:`CSV templates <user_csv-templates>`.
+See :ref:`CSV templates - Adapt CSV template(s) <user_csv-templates_usage_create-csv>`.

 .. _advanced-usage_data-migration_fill-csv-templates:

-1.2 Add metadata to the CSV templates
+Add metadata to the CSV files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Collect data and add them in the pre-structured CSV files (manually or programmatically), until all data needed is in.
+After preparing the CSV files, comes the metadata collection (manually or programmatically).
+From whatever origin in whatever format it comes from, each row must contain one entity (Dataverse, Dataset or Datafile).

+As mentioned in "Additional Resources", in the tutorial we use prepared data and place it in the root directory.
+You can ether use our files or fill in your own metadata with your own datafiles.

+No matter what you choose, you have to have properly formated CSV files (``datasets.csv`` and ``datafiles.csv``) before moving on.

-Attention: Some columns must be entered in a JSON format!
+Don't forget: Some columns must be entered in a JSON format!

-.. _advanced-usage_data-migration_import-csv-templates:
+.. _advanced-usage_data-migration_add-datafiles:

-1.3 Add datafiles
+Add datafiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Add the files for the import mentioned in datafiles.csv to your root directory.
+Add the files you have filled in the ``org.filename`` cell in ``datafiles.csv`` and then place them in the root directory (or any other specified directory).

 .. _advanced-usage_data-migration_import-csv-templates:

-1.4 Import CSV templates
+Import CSV files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Import the CSV templates into pyDataverse
+Import the CSV files with

-First, import the CSV templates into as :class:`dict`s with :meth:`read_csv_as_dicts() <pyDataverse.utils.read_csv_as_dicts>`.
+:meth:`read_csv_as_dicts() <pyDataverse.utils.read_csv_as_dicts>`.
-This automatically removes the ``dv.`` prefix from the attributes, converts boolean values and loads the JSON columns properly.
+This creates a list of :class:`dict`'s, automatically imports Dataverse's own metadata attribute (``dv.`` prefix), converts boolean values and loads JSON cells properly.

-For this tutorial, the files mentioned in "Additional Resources" were used and placed in the root directory.

 ::

     >>> import os
     >>> from pyDataverse.utils import read_csv_as_dicts
-    >>> from pyDataverse.api import NativeApi
     >>> csv_datasets_filename = "datasets.csv"
     >>> ds_data = read_csv_as_dicts(csv_datasets_filename)
     >>> csv_datafiles_filename = "datafiles.csv"
     >>> df_data = read_csv_as_dicts(csv_datafiles_filename)

+Once we have the data in Python, we can easily import them into pyDataverse.

-Second, loop over each entry, which is a Dataset.
-Each time, instantiate an empty :class:`Dataset <pyDataverse.models.Dataset>`, add the data with :meth:`set() <pyDataverse.models.Dataset.set>` and append the object to a :class:`list`.
+For this, loop over each Dataset :class:`dict`, to:

+#.
+Instantiate an empty :class:`Dataset <pyDataverse.models.Dataset>`
+#. add the data with :meth:`set() <pyDataverse.models.Dataset.set>` and
+#. append the instance to a :class:`list`.

 ::